puppetlabs/design-system/CONTRIBUTING.md

 New versions of UI Components are built and published to Artifactory using [Puppet Pipelines](http://pipelines.puppet.com/).
 This happens whenever a commit is pushed to the master branch.
 Ideally, the only commits to master happen via a merge from development.
-That process is outlines below.
+That process is outlined below.

 ### Bumping the minor or major version